desponda/inbox-whisperer/features/mvp-ui-react.md

 This document tracks the implementation plan and checklist for the Inbox Whisperer MVP user interface, built with React and best practices.

-## Current Status (2025-04-23)
+## Current Status (2025-04-24)
 - All backend endpoints are stable, tested, and documented (see test coverage improvement plan).
 - OpenAPI spec is up-to-date; ready for API client generation.
 - Makefile now includes targets for frontend (ui/) development, linting, testing, and API client generation.
-- Ready to scaffold and implement the React UI.
+- Jest config is robust: CSS imports are properly mocked using identity-obj-proxy (must be installed as a dev dependency).
+- React context/provider usage in tests is correct (UserProvider wraps components as needed).
+- All frontend and backend tests pass locally (make ci, npm test).
+- Next: Spin up the app locally and verify UI/UX in the browser.

 ## Overview
 - Strict adherence to React and frontend best practices.